spanningt/theroutingloop/_posts/2023-04-06-scaling-app-net.md

 ---
 layout: default
-title:  "Getting started with Amazon VPC Lattice - Live deployment from start to finish!"
+title:  "Scaling your application network"
 videoid:
-date:   2023-03-30 10:30:00 -0800
+date:   2023-04-06 10:30:00 -0800
-abstract: "Join us in this live session where we’ll configure Amazon VPC Lattice from start to finish!"
+abstract: "We will discuss the various application networking components including but not limited to  ELB, Lattice, R53, APIGW and PrivateLink.
+We will discuss how and when to scale these services such as sharding, looking at limits, and when to call for help."
-hosts: "Alexandra Huides, Matt Lehwess"
+hosts: "Jamie Wenzel"
-guests:
+guests: "John Zobrist (aka Zob), Head of ELB Customer Success"
 ---
 {{ page.date | date: "%-d %B %Y" }}